API-Navigator/overview/consumption/concern/resilience.md

 * Do you have timeouts in place to prevent waiting too long for an API response?

-* Do you send failfast timing budget values to APIs when you send a request to them?
+* Do you send fail-fast timing budget values to APIs when you send a request to them?

 * Do you use parallel requests where possible?